kristianmandrup/wicked-focused/README.md

 # Finish Wizard Path

-You can specify the url that your user goes to by over-riding the `finish_wizard_path` in your wizard controller.
+You can specify the url that your user goes to by over-riding the `finish_wizard_path` in your wizard controller action.

 ```